 The Law Office of James R. Snell, Jr., LLC, provides comprehensive representation for CDL drivers facing DUI charges.
 We assist with both the criminal case and the DMV administrative proceedings, including:

-Challenging the validity of the traffic stop
+- Challenging the legality of the original traffic stop

-Contesting the evidence or results of field sobriety or breath tests
+- Contesting evidence of field sobriety testing

 We understand that for commercial drivers, a DUI isn’t just a ticket—it’s a threat to your entire livelihood.